-A popular bicycle installation in Plateau-Mont-Royal borough has reopened for a second season.
+A popular bicycle installation in Plateau-Mont-Royal borough has reopened for a third season.
 Located in the heart of La Fontaine Park, Jardin du Petit Monde à bicyclette is designed to help children aged 2 to 12 practice their cycling skills and build confidence in a safe location away from vehicle traffic.
 Highlights in the sectioned-off area are directional signs, dinosaur and animal crossing panels, painted designs to follow, small “speed bumps” and bridges, as well as a maintenance area where young cyclists can make sure their bikes are in tip-top condition.

 Marianne Giguère, city councillor responsible for active transport in the borough, spoke at the park on opening day and emphasized the importance of learning good habits early in life as well as road safety rules, civility, and respect.
 She also explained that the choice of name came about following a call for proposals, and is a poetic nod to the group “Le Monde à Bicyclette” — who campaigned in the 1970s and 1980s to institute the bicycle as a means of transport in the city.